clempetit/ML-project-2/README.md

 pip install tensorflow
 ```

-Install evrything else that is required by the object-detection API.
+Install everything else that is required by the object-detection API.
+Please start by changing your directory to tensorflow_models/research :
 ```bash
 cd tensorflow_models/research
 protoc object_detection/protos/*.proto --python_out=.